-The objective of peripartum cardiomyopathy treatment is to keep extra fluid from collecting in the lungs and to help the heart recover as fully as possible.
+The objective of PPCM treatment is to keep extra fluid from collecting in the lungs and to help the heart recover as fully as possible.
 Many women recover normal heart function or stabilize on medicines.
 Some progress to severe heart failure requiring mechanical support or heart transplantation.

 Typical medical treatment includes standard high blood pressure drugs such as ace inhibitors and beta blockers and a diuretic (to remove excess water from the body).
 These drugs stop the immune dysfunction and give the heart a rest, so it is able to heal.
 However, modifications to standard therapy are often necessary to ensure the safety of the mother and the unborn or breastfeeding child.